momentum-design/momentum-ui/react/CONTRIBUTING.md

 ### CSS

-  All assets (like fonts, icons, images, etc ) related to Symphony based styleguides are directly reused from `collab-ui`.
+  All assets (like fonts, icons, images, etc ) related to [Momentum Design](https://momentum.design) are directly reused from `collab-ui`.

 ### Tasks